LCPC is committed to sending financial resources and volunteers to support a variety of local partners.

 760 Santa Barbara St, Pasadena

-Harambee Ministries – Providing a safe place for kids to learn
+Providing a safe place for children and young people to learn.

 URM is dedicated to serving men, women and children experiencing homelessness.
 Established in 1891, URM is one of the largest rescue missions of its kind in the United States and the oldest in Los Angeles.
 They provide a comprehensive array of emergency and long-term services to our guests, including: food, shelter, clothing, medical and dental care, recovery programs, transitional housing, legal assistance, education, counseling, and job training to needy men, women, children, and families.
 Through URM, LCPC supports Hope Gardens which provides housing and healthy food to women and children in Sylmar.

 Any lunch (10:30am-1pm) or dinner (4:30-7pm), you can serve meals to the homeless downtown.
-Sign up to bring a group down, and show up with no experience necessary.
+Sign up to bring a group down.
+No experience necessary.
 Kitchen staff (many of whom graduated from URM) will help show you the ropes.

 LCPC Veterans Ministry provides tutoring, school supplies, friendship, and other supportive services to veterans attending Pasadena City College.